nmenant/Ansible-Terraform-Cloud-Templates/terraform-ansible-aws/README.md

 Remarks - Ansible
 -----------------

-* update ansible/inventory/hosts with your ubuntu/F5 public ips
+* update ansible/inventory/hosts with your ubuntu/F5 public ips.
+Setup *vs_ip* in the hosts file with the PRIVATE IP of your BIG-IP.
 * update playbooks/group_vars/vars with your ubuntu PRIVATE IPs (variable LIST_AS3_POOL_SERVERS)
 * you have a file called ansible/playbooks/group_vars/F5_systems/vault.
 You need to create this file yourself to store your admin password.
 Inside this file, put the admin password you want to setup on your BIG-IP this way :